Mrcel97/PushEat/heroku.md

     whitenoise

-Next you have to send the files to heroku again:
+Finally, you have to send the files to heroku again:

     git add PushEatApp/settings.py
     git add requirements.txt